 While the process of complete metamorphosis looks like four very distinct stages, continuous changes actually occur within the larva.
 The wings and other adult organs develop from tiny clusters of cells already present in the larva, and by the time the larva pupates, the major changes to the adult form have already begun.
 During the pupal stage this transformation is completed.
 Many moth caterpillars (but not all) spin a silken cocoon to protect them as pupae.
 Butterflies do not do this, and their pupa stage is often called a chrysalis.
 While it is fine to refer to the previous stage as either larva or caterpillar, it is not correct to call a butterfly pupa a cocoon, since it does not have a silken covering.

 Just before the monarchs emerge, their black, orange, and white wing patterns are visible through the pupa covering.
 This is not because the pupa becomes transparent; it is because the pigmentation on the scales only develops at the very end of the pupa stage.
-This stage of development lasts ten to fourteen days under normal summer conditions.
+This stage of development lasts eight to fifteen days under normal summer conditions.

 The primary job of the adult stage is to reproduce—to mate and lay the eggs that will become the next generation.
 Monarchs do not mate until they are three to eight days old.
 When they mate they remain together from one afternoon until early the next morning—often up to 16 hours!
 Females begin laying eggs immediately after their first mating, and both sexes can mate several times during their lives.
 Adults in summer generations live from two to five weeks.

 Each year, the final generation of monarchs, adults that emerge in late summer and early fall, has an additional job.
 They migrate to overwintering grounds, either in central Mexico for eastern monarchs or in California for western monarchs.
 Here they spend the winter clustered in trees until weather and temperature conditions allow them to return to their breeding grounds.
 These adults can live up to nine months.